UN2402 2017 Contemporary Biology II

 All details about rooms, times, material covered, extra office hours etc. will be posted before each exam.

 EXTRA CREDIT: Students may earn up to 4 points of extra credit by attending the SURF seminar and writing brief reports.
 See extra credit for details (including what to do if you have a conflict with work or other courses).
-Reminder: The SURF symposium is Friday, January 25, the first week of class -- don't miss it!
+Reminder: The SURF symposium is Friday, February 10, the day after the first exam - don't miss it!

-ADVICE: If you did not take C2005/F2401 last term, be sure to check out "Advice to Students".
-It can't hurt to re-read it anyway even if you did take C2005.
+ADVICE: If you did not take UN2005/UN2401 last term, be sure to check out "Advice to Students".
+It can't hurt to re-read it anyway, even if you did take UN2401.

-STUDY QUESTIONS: The questions in the problem book are intended to
+questions in A Learner's Manual are intended to

 urged to discuss the questions with your fellow students, either in recitation